microsoft/vscode-docs/docs/datascience/jupyter-notebooks.md

 ![Kernel Picker](images/jupyter/native-kernel-picker.png)

-After selecting a kernel, the language picker that is located in the bottom right of each code cell will automatically update to that supported by the kernel.
+After selecting a kernel, the language picker located in the bottom right of each code cell will automatically update to the language supported by the kernel.

 ![Language Picker](images/jupyter/native-language-picker-01.png)

-If you have an existing Jupyter Notebook, you can open it by right-clicking on the file and opening with Visual Studio Code, or through the Visual Studio Code File Explorer.
+If you have an existing Jupyter Notebook, you can open it by right-clicking on the file and opening with VS Code, or through the VS Code File Explorer.

 ## Running cells

-Once you have a Notebook, you can run a code cell using the run icon to the left of the cell and the output will appear directly below the code cell.
+Once you have a Notebook, you can run a code cell using the **Run** icon to the left of the cell and the output will appear directly below the code cell.

 You can also use keyboard shortcuts to run code.
 When in command or edit mode, use `kbstyle(Ctrl+Enter)` to run the current cell or `kbstyle(Shift+Enter)` to run the current cell and advance to the next.

 ![Run Jupyter code cell](images/jupyter/native-code-cells-03.png)

-You can run multiple cells by using run all, run all above, or run all below.
+You can run multiple cells by using **Run All**, **Run All Above**, or **Run All Below**.

 ![Run Jupyter code cells](images/jupyter/native-code-runs.png)

 ## Save your Jupyter Notebook

-You can save your Jupyter Notebook using the keyboard combo `kbstyle(Ctrl+S)` or **File**>**Save**.
+You can save your Jupyter Notebook using the keyboard shortcut `kbstyle(Ctrl+S)` or **File** > **Save**.

 ## Export your Jupyter Notebook

-You can export a Jupyter Notebook as a Python file (.py), a PDF, or an HTML file.
-To export, just click the export icon on the main toolbar.
-You'll then be presented with file options from the Command Palette.
+You can export a Jupyter Notebook as a Python file (`.py`), a PDF, or an HTML file.
+To export, select the **Export** action on the main toolbar.
+You'll then be presented with a dropdown of file format options.

  ![Convert Jupyter Notebook to Python file](images/jupyter/native-toolbar-export.png)